IBM/ada/README.md

 &nbsp;

+The score is the main metric you must analyze and rely on when identifying a stuck pod.
+You can use it as your threshold to decide to take - or not - an action about that run.
 The factor **1.2** was arbitrarily chosen in order to round up the score, acting like a <ins>safety factor</ins>.
 It makes the metric more trustable and robust, since it's less susceptible to outliers.

 ## Deployment